parsakhaz/object-detect-video/README.md

 ### Grid-based Detection

 The grid-based detection feature splits each frame into smaller tiles before processing.
-This can improve detection accuracy by:
-- Allowing the model to focus on smaller regions
+While this can improve detection accuracy in some cases, it significantly increases processing time since each frame must be processed multiple times.
+Grid-based detection is recommended only when:

-- Better detecting small objects that might be missed in full-frame analysis
+- You need to detect very small objects in high-resolution videos
-- Reducing the impact of scale on detection performance
+- Standard detection is missing important objects
+- Processing time is not a major concern

 The trade-offs are:
-- Increased processing time (proportional to number of grid cells)
+- Processing time increases proportionally with number of grid cells
-- Potential for duplicate detections (handled by NMS merging)
+- Duplicate detections across tiles (handled by IoU-based merging)
-- Memory usage increases with grid size
+- Higher memory usage

+For most use cases, the default single-frame detection (--rows 1 --cols 1) provides good results with much faster processing.

 ## Output